 The Blues Brothers; action musical comedy, USA, 1980; D: John Landis, S: John Belushi, Dan Aykroyd, James Brown, Cab Calloway, Kathleen Freeman, Ray Charles, Carrie Fisher, John Candy, Frank Oz, Henry Gibson, Steven Spielberg

 Jake and Elwood Blues are two brothers who always wear dark suits and sunglasses.
-When Jake gets released from jail and reunited with Elwood, they get the assignment to save their old Catholic orphanage that will be shut down unless it pays 5.000 $ of taxes.
+When Jake gets released from jail and reunited with Elwood, they get the assignment to save their old Catholic orphanage that will be shut down unless it pays 5,000 $ of taxes.
 Their band has fallen apart, but they manage to reunite it and get a plan to play at a concert in order to raise enough money.
-Along their way, they are prosecuted by Jake's former girlfriend, a bunch of neo-Nazis, some other bend and a whole bunch of police officers.
+Along their way, they are persecuted by Jake's former girlfriend, a bunch of neo-Nazis, some other bend and a whole bunch of police officers.
 Still, they conduct the concert, pay the taxes, but get arrested and land in prison.